Bachelor Nation

 The Bachelor‘s application includes seven major eligibility requirements: You have to be 21 (or older); you have to be from the USA or Canada, but you can’t be from Quebec; you can’t hold a political position; you need a passport; you can’t be in a relationship (unless it’s been less than two months and you haven’t been intimate); you can’t have any felonies or restraining orders; you can’t already be affiliated with production or their sponsors.

 None of these strike us as out of the ordinary, other than their definition of a relationship.
-Seeing as multiple contestants have gone down in infamy for having a secret relationship back home (we’re looking you, Jed Wyatt), the two month rule may not be strict enough.
+Seeing as multiple contestants have gone down in infamy for having a secret relationship back home (we’re looking at you, Jed Wyatt), the two-month rule may not be strict enough.
 Guess they had to draw the line somewhere?

 What questions are on The Bachelor‘s casting application?